 For a long time, the first thing I used to do in the morning was diving into the sea of awkwardness and uncertainty.

-I made my choices depending on the others’ opinion.
+I made my choices depending on the others’ opinions.
 Moreover, I made different decisions, preparing to meet different people.

 Why did I do this?
 To please someone?
 To get compliments?
 Maybe.